bnikanjam/django_docker_launchpad/README.md

-Web App Launchpad Deploying on Heroku with Docker
--
+Django Web App development in docker Starter with production security settings for Heroku deployment -

 ## Setup